yogi0001122/tech-challenge/1-challenge/README.md

 # Terraform code to deploy three-tier architecture on azure
+#### Note: Additional improvements and remaining resources are required to produce a production-ready solution.

 ## Installation
 - [Terraform](https://www.terraform.io/downloads.html)

 ### The Terraform resources will consists of following structure

 ```
 ├── main.tf                   // The primary entrypoint for terraform resources.